Isolation (Kali Uchis album): Release and promotion

-Uchis supported the album with her 23-date North American "In Your Dreams" tour which commenced on September 13, 2018, in Seattle and ended on November 10, 2018, in Los Angeles.
+Uchis performed the song "After the Strom" at The Tonight Show Starring Jimmy Fallon in March 2018, and announced the album Isolations release date—set to be released on April 6 through Interscope Records.
+She supported the album with her 23-date North American In Your Dreams tour which commenced on September 13, in Seattle, and ended on November 10, in Los Angeles.
 Gabriel Garzón-Montano and Cuco served as opening acts for the tour.

-Uchis made her television debut on The Tonight Show alongside Tyler, the Creator to perform "After the Storm".
+Uchis expressed pride in the success of the tour, noting that she initially had no performance experience or industry connections and had begun making music "literally in my room looping samples".

 Critical reception

 Isolation received widespread acclaim from critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 87, based on 17 reviews.

 Ilana Kaplan of The Independent wrote that Uchis "has been largely underrated the past few years, but Isolation might just finally give her the attention she deserves".
 In a rave review for Paste, Madison Desler stated that "for an album that's fifteen tracks to be this consistently good is ... an artistic triumph that should place it on every Best Of list at the end of the year", concluding the album "perhaps signal[s] a legend in the making."
 Q critic Rupert Howe praised Uchis' "natural pop charisma and ... ability to glide effortlessly between genres".
 For Rolling Stone, Joe Levy praised the album as "fascinating" and simultaneously "vintage and futuristic", comparing it to the works of Beck and Outkast.
 In a five-star review Thomas Smith of NME commented that "miraculously, [the album] feels in no way forced: it's a joy to witness her glide into any genre and totally own it".
 For Exclaim!, A. Harmony scored the album an eight out of ten and wrote the album "bends genres to her will rather than allowing them to absorb her identity, making for an impressive effort that will only improve as it ages."

 For Pitchfork, Julianne Escobedo Shepherd wrote that Isolation "positions her to become a new gravitational force in pop".
 Pitchfork also included the album at number 38 on its list of 50 best albums of 2018, with Daphne Carr writing that it "pays tribute to pop's past while making it sound new through glowing homage to black and Latinx jukebox favorites and a global roster of collaborations housed in classic soul/R&B aesthetics."